 As at the date of these financial statements, the Company has factored in its forecasts the anticipated impacts of COVID-19 on its operations based on conditions at this time.
-While the Company's current year results have reflected the impact of COVID-19 through end of July 2020, the longer-term impacts of the COVID-19 situation will depend on future developments and Governments' varying effort which the Directors and management will continue to monitor.
+However, notwithstanding the aforementioned actions by government, we are unable to predict the overall impact on customers and vendors and therefore, the extent of any future impact of COVID-19 on the Company's operational and financial performance.